Introduction to the English legal system :

 – House of Lords : (moodle) in Re United

 There must no used in currency.
 However, 2 judges of court of appeal thought that this rule was too old and not accurate for our times.
-They decided to rely on the change of circumstances to depart from this decision of the HL.
-In The decision Schorsh Meier they decided not to follow the decision of the HL.
-The justification not to follow the HL decisions was the : the entry of England in EU and the crisis in 1970’s.
-One provision of the treaty of Rome provided that this provisions acclaiming should be able to claim in any currency of the… this case didn’t go before the HL.
+They decided to rely on the change of circumstances to depart from this decision of the House of Lords.
+In The decision Schorsh Meier they decided not to follow the decision of the House of Lords.
+The justification not to follow the House of Lords decisions was the : the entry of England in EU and the crisis in 1970’s.
+One provision of the treaty of Rome provided that this provisions acclaiming should be able to claim in any currency of the… this case didn’t go before the House of Lords.

 => 2 conflicting cases (CA/HL):

-There was the decision of the HL and there was the decision of the court of appeal.
+There was the decision of the House of Lords and there was the decision of the court of appeal.
 Which decision should be follow?

 In another case: the same point arose: a contractbetween Swiss seller and English buyer.
 We have conflict of decisions.